Your expert guide to the best things to do in Chihuahua City

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

-My answer is a resounding YES.
+I think I just answered that in the introduction but let’s repeat: my answer is a resounding YES.
 We had a truly lovely four days there and could easily have spent a few more without being bored.
-I understand that for many the city might be synonymous with drug cartels and violence; we certainly weren’t unaware of this picture of the city but we were also determined to remember that everywhere is someone’s home and everywhere is full of people just being people and just wanting to do the best for their families just like us.
+I understand that for many the city might be synonymous with drug cartels and violence; we certainly weren’t unaware of this picture of the city but we were also determined to remember that everywhere is someone’s home and everywhere is full of people just being people and just wanting to do the best for their families.

 But, of course, it isn’t only about the kindness of strangers towards us: it isn’t just the street-food seller who gave me iced water when my daughter fell and banged her lip and then wouldn’t let me pay; it isn’t the uber driver who quietly cancelled our fare when I had to take our son to the hospital in the middle of the night with croup; it wasn’t the genuine concern of an entire group of people when my husband hit his head in a cave*; it wasn’t the workers at the water park 30 minutes out of town letting us in despite it being closed for a private party.